HabanaAI/vllm-fork/scripts/INC_Quantize_Deepseek_BKC.md

 > [!TIP]
 > By default, the script uses 512 samples for calibration.
 To perform a quick smoke test, you can reduce the number of samples to 16 by adding the `--nprompts 16`.
+> [!TIP]
+> For improved performance or to handle DP/PP scenarios, navigate to the [vllm-hpu-extension](https://github.com/HabanaAI/vllm-hpu-extension/tree/main/calibration) and post-process the measurement results accordingly.

 ## 4. Benchmark